GraionDilach/Soul-Calibur-Voice-Pack-for-EE-2.6/README.md

 This mod adds voicesets from the Soul Calibur series as selectable player voicesets to the Infinity Engine (Baldur's Gate/Baldur's Gate II/Icewind Dale) Enhanced Edition games version 2.6 or above.

 ## Limitations
 Due to inconsistency between voicesets in the source games, not every voiceset covers every role.
 Discrepancies between characters are commonplace.
-The audio quality may also vary between the sets due to audio and mastering differences between the source games.
-Unless there's a really significant difference, reprised roles will not receive their own voiceset, but merged into enmriching one set.
+Additionally, because there is a massive audio quality difference between the PS2-era games and after them, SC2 and SC3 are treated separately from SC4 and onwards (in line with the source games also reusing samples from prior games).
+This might open the door for some de-facto duplicate sets.

 ## Version history